bepolytech/ULBDiscordBot/README.md

 * `Send Messages`
 * `Use Slash Commands`

-Copy the `Generated URL` given below, this is the URL to use to add the bot to your server
+Copy the `Generated URL` given below, this is the URL to use in your browser to add the bot to your server.

 ## 🔐 Configuration